Reviving the Rocketdyne F1 Engine

 Components were designed, built, tested, and often modified before being used.
 Complex engine sub-assemblies were welded together from sometimes hundreds of smaller parts with skilled welders, sometimes taking a day to complete one complex world.

-The pinnacle of Stick welding: Welds for a mighty F1 rocket engine that took humankind to the Moon.
-(See the picture below).
+The pinnacle of Stick welding was the Welding for a mighty F1 rocket engine that took humankind to the Moon (See the picture below).

 The picture above shows one of three mounting points for the F1 rocket engine’s gimbal system.